avantonder/RBCT/README.md

 ## cattleMovements.R

-Script to produces plots incorporating data from CTS and Sam databases
+Script to produces plots incorporating data from CTS and Sam databases.